Mattlister/Accordion/my-accordion-app/README.md

 ![header image](https://github.com/Mattlister/Accordion/blob/9b97c9ed6de8b9d196bebc511fcfbf29717e4686/my-accordion-app/src/assets/secondaccordionpanelopenwithhoverovertet.png)

 The testing process I used was done step by step.
 Once I knew the second panel worked, I was able to copy and add 2 more panels.
 I then wrote brief text telling the story as to why I'm applying for the role and for which company.

+## Visual Similar Design

+I'm not sure if I've read this part correct but my coding design and styling is similar to the accordion application.
+This can also be used in the same way to product the same content.